Monday, December 12, 2011

 Christians - you just can't seem to win with them.

 If you're gay, you're evil.
 If you're not religious, you're evil.
-If you're an atheist, you're a "willing pawn of the devil".
+If you're an atheist, you're a "willing pawn of the devil" - or an outright "satanist".
 If you believe in another god or gods, or even call their god by another name, you're "evil" or "lost".
 If you are tolerant of other faiths, or of homosexuals - then you're "misled", "backsliding" or yep, "evil".

 If you're gay and a Christian (horror of horrors), they want to cut up your membership card and deny that you are part of their club (or ever were), and when you abandon their faith or even go so far as to change religions and want nothing more to do with them, they still persecute you because you have somehow "proved them right" - and then they see you as an even bigger "threat" to their paranoiac little "worldview".